SEA-AI/seametrics/seametrics/horizon/README.md

 - **average_slope_error**: Measures the average difference in slope between the predicted and ground truth horizon in degree.
 - **average_midpoint_error**: Represents the average difference in midpoint position between the predicted and ground truth horizon.
 - **average_midpoint_error_px**: Represents the average difference in midpoint position between the predicted and ground truth horizon, measured in pixels.
+- **midpoint_hist**: First element are the histogram values of midpoint errors over the frames, second element are the bin values.
+- **slope_hist**: First element are the histogram values of slope errors over the frames, second element are the bin values.
 - **stddev_slope_error**: Indicates the variability of errors in slope between the predicted and ground truth horizon in degree.
 - **stddev_midpoint_error**: Quantifies the variability of errors in midpoint position between the predicted and ground truth horizon in degree.
 - **stddev_midpoint_error_px**: Quantifies the variability of errors in midpoint position between the predicted and ground truth horizon, measured in pixels.